Dragnet (1951 TV series): Writing staff and production

 The 1950s Dragnet episodes in black-and-white differ significantly from the 1960s Dragnet episodes in color.
 This first TV series took a documentary approach, with Sgt.
 Friday and the police force often encountering the seedy side of Los Angeles, with a steady succession of callous fugitives, desperate gunmen, slippery swindlers, and hard bitten women.
 Most of the cast members were veteran radio actors who could be relied upon to read the matter-of-fact dialogue naturally.
-Webb used most of his ensemble players again and again in different roles: Jack Kruschen, Vic Perrin, Harry Bartell, Art Gilmore, Peggy Webber, Barney Phillips, Herb Ellis, Carolyn Jones (then billed as Caroline Jones), Clarence Cassell, Virginia Christine, Ralph Moody, Kathleen Freeman, Stacy Harris, Natalie Masters, Virginia Gregg, Olan Soule, Herb Vigran, Peter Leeds, Sarah Selby, and many others.
+Webb used most of his ensemble players again and again in different roles: Harry Bartell, Clarence Cassell, Virginia Christine, Herb Ellis, Eddie Firestone, Kathleen Freeman, Art Gilmore, Virginia Gregg, Stacy Harris, Carolyn Jones (then billed as Caroline Jones), Jack Kruschen, Peter Leeds, Natalie Masters, Ralph Moody, Vic Perrin, Barney Phillips, Sarah Selby, Olan Soule, Herb Vigran, Peggy Webber, and many others.
 Martin Milner and Lee Marvin made one of their earliest TV appearances on the series; and at the time, going against type playing heavies, Raymond Burr (billed as Ray Burr) appeared in the series' first episode, as Sgt.
 Friday's superior, Captain Thad Mumford.
 Webb staged each story with newsreel-like authenticity, enhancing the visual action with extremely tight close-ups (unheard of in the days of tiny television screens), location photography, and unusual camera angles.
 Much of this inventiveness went unused in the 1960s revival.
 Although still using convincing dialogue readings, the new Dragnet lost much of the documentary appearance, and film noir ambience.

 Just before the show took its final commercial break, the show's announcer would inform the audience of something related to the case, usually the opening date on which the perpetrator's trial would take place in the Los Angeles County Superior Court (this would be accompanied by an onscreen card so the viewer could read along).
 After the break the camera faded in for what was presumably the perpetrator's mug shot, consisting of the perpetrator standing uncomfortably against the wall, while the results of the trial, including the sentencing, were announced.
 The perpetrator's name and fate were then superimposed over the screen.
 In most cases, this superimposed material specifically stated in what prison the perpetrator had been incarcerated, or, in the case of perpetrators deemed unfit to stand trial, to what state mental hospital or psychiatric facility they were committed.
 Occasionally, there were multiple perpetrators.
 Usually all would be shown at once during this closing sequence, but sometimes some perps would be shown separately, particularly if they received different sentencing from others in the group.